 You can appeal an Article 15 to the next level of command to possibly get your punishment reduced or eliminated, or it just may stay as it was given.
 If you still do not feel your case was handled to your satisfaction, you can appeal to the next military court level, the Board of Correction for Military Records.

-During this whole process, you, as a member of the armed services, have the right to a military defense attorney, usually provided to you at no cost.
-You also have the right to hire a civilian-military criminal defense attorney in Quantico, VA, such as one from The Federal Practice Group, to work on your behalf.
+During this whole process, you, as a member of the armed services, has the right to a military defense attorney, usually provided to you at no cost.
+You also have the right to hire a civilian military criminal defense attorney in Quantico, VA, such as one from The Federal Practice Group, to work on your behalf.
 You will still have access to the free military attorney and have the work together on your defense.